benstratton6/quantumResources/errorCorrection_StabliizerFormalism.md

 ### Operation

 A stablizer code works by first encoding a logical state into a subspace.
-Each stablizer in the set $\mathcal{S}$ is then measured.
-Each measurement gives an output of $+1$ or $-1$, from which one can establish if an error from a given set has occurred and offer a method to correct it.
+Each stablizer in the set $\mathcal{S}$ is then measured, with each measurement giving an output of $+1$ or $-1$.
+From these measurement outcomes one can establish if an error from a given set has occurred and offer a method to correct it.

 We will work through the logic of these codes step by step.

 #### Preliminaries